-Each of the original 816 shares of NYMEX Holdings common stock issued and outstanding immediately prior to the merger were automatically converted into the right to receive 90,000 shares of the common stock of NYMEX Holdings.
-The 90,000 shares were comprised of 30,000 shares of Series A-1 Common Stock; 30,000 shares of Series A-2 Common Stock; and 30,000 shares of Series A-3 Common Stock.
-Total authorized shares of common stock at the time after the consummation of the GA Agreement were 81,600,000 shares which consisted of the 73,440,000 issued shares of Series A-1, Series A-2 and Series A-3 common stock and 8,160,000 shares reserved for issuance upon conversion of the Preferred Stock.
-Upon conversion, which occurred in connection with the initial public offering (see Note 4), the Preferred Stock was no longer outstanding or available for issuance.
-In addition, the sole share of common stock of Merger Sub held by NYMEX Holdings was cancelled.
+There were originally 816 shares of NYMEX Holdings common stock issued and outstanding.
+Immediately prior to the Stock Purchase Agreement, the 816 shares were automatically converted into the right to receive 90,000 shares of the common stock of NYMEX Holdings.
+The 90,000 shares were comprised of 30,000 shares of Series

+A-1 Common Stock; 30,000 shares of Series A-2 Common Stock; and 30,000 shares of Series A-3 Common Stock.
+Total authorized shares of common stock upon consummation of the Stock Purchase Agreement were 81,600,000 shares which consisted of the 73,440,000 issued shares of Series A-1, Series A-2 and Series A-3 Common Stock and 8,160,000 shares reserved for issuance upon conversion of the Preferred Stock.
+Upon conversion, which occurred in connection with the IPO, the Preferred Stock was no longer outstanding or available for issuance.